Miss Universe 2006: Selection of participants

-Contestants from 86 countries and territories were selected to compete in the pageant.
-One delegate was appointed to her position after being a runner-up of her national pageant, while another was selected to replace the original dethroned winner.
+Contestants from eighty-six countries and territories were selected to compete in the pageant.
+Three contestants were appointed to their position after being a runner-up of their national pageant, or to replace the original dethroned winner.

+Replacements

+Suada Sherfi, Miss Albania 2005, was supposed to represent her country at Miss Universe.
+However, Sherfi withdrew after declining the request of photographer Fadil Berisha to reduce the size of her nose.
+Sherfi was replaced by Eralda Hitaj.
 Gao Ying Hui, the first runner-up of Miss Universe China 2006, was appointed to represent China at Miss Universe after Qi Fang, Miss Universe China 2006, was dethroned after violating the rules in her contract.

+Debuts, returns and withdrawals

-The 2006 edition saw the debut of Kazakhstan, and the returns of Argentina, the Cayman Islands, Estonia, Ghana, Iceland, New Zealand, the Northern Mariana Islands, Saint Lucia, Saint Vincent and the Grenadines, Sint Maarten, and Sweden.
-Saint Lucia last competed in 1977, Iceland last competed in 1997, Sint Maarten last competed in 2000, the Northern Mariana Islands last competed in 2002, Argentina and New Zealand last competed in 2003, while the others last competed in 2004.
+This edition marked the debut of Kazakhstan, and the returns of Argentina, the Cayman Islands, Estonia, Ghana, Iceland, New Zealand, the Northern Mariana Islands, Saint Lucia, Saint Vincent and the Grenadines, Sint Maarten, and Sweden.
+Saint Lucia last competed in 1977; Iceland last competed in 1997; Sint Maarten last competed in 2000; the Northern Mariana Islands last competed in 2002; Argentina and New Zealand last competed in 2003; while the others last competed in 2004.
 Barbados, Belize, Curaçao, Italy, Kenya, the Netherlands, and Vietnam withdrew after their respective organizations failed to hold a national competition or appoint a delegate.

 Silva Shahakian of Iraq was set to compete at Miss Universe.
 However, Shahakian withdrew after hiding from Islamic militants who reportedly threatened to kill her along with other contestants who competed in the Miss Iraq pageant.